KUGA2/pre-commit-hooks/README.md

 # pre-commit-hooks

-A collection of useful pre-commit hooks
+A collection of useful [pre-commit](https://pre-commit.com/) hooks.